back to Axiomatic Language Home Page

 ! - codeX "wordd" is digit where dictionary word not possible

-! - Note that each ph# will have a codeX since ph#d is possible.
+! - Note that each ph# will have at least one codeX since ph#d itself

 ! - But consecutive digits are not allowed for ph# encodings!!